 A critical change was legislation offering limited liability.
 19 This capped a shareholder’s risk at the amount of his investment; he was not liable for the corporation’s debts beyond the amount he had put in.
 The practical effect was a flood of capital as corporations became more appealing to investors.
 The US led the way in limited liability, 1 and its corporations grew largest and most quickly.
 National chain stores displaced many local shops.

 Corporations are like children of the state.
-A corporation owes its very life to legislation allowing its existence, yet it takes on a life of its own that becomes increasingly difficult for the state to control.
+A corporation owes its existence to legislation, yet it takes on a life of its own that becomes increasingly difficult for the state to control.
 Industries become major lobbyists and therefore wield great political influence.
 Governments wrestle with encouraging the growth of industries while preventing monopolies.
 Economically, some corporations have grown to the size of small countries!
 20 To further complicate matters, multi-national corporations (MNCs) extend beyond the jurisdiction of any one government.
 MNCs can be so large as to create global problems such as pollution, climate change, and financial crises.
 In these arenas, it is becoming more imperative to find global regulatory solutions.

 MNCs can greatly enrich their owners and managers, but they make money only if consumers buy their products.
 The theory that household demands drive the market is consumer sovereignty.
 21 Consumers say, “I’m hungry; feed me!
 I’m bored; entertain me!”
 Corporations come running to offer restaurants and electronic devices.
 Meanwhile, corporations have become experts at making their products appealing.
 Advertisements are everywhere, and people define themselves largely by their brand preferences.
 In these ways, modern capitalist culture is now defined by consumers, large corporations, and governments, in a three-way cycle of checks and balances.